Marching Band and Concert Bands

 The Beginning Band is open to students in all grades interested in learning to play a band instrument.
-This band teaches basic fundamentals on an instrument with the goal of moving students to other bands when the basic skills are met.
+This band teaches basic fundamentals with the goal of moving students to other bands when the basic skills are met.

 The Intermediate Ringers is generally open to students in grades 9 and 10.
 An audition or director approval is required.
 Open positions are generally filled from students with experience in the Beginning Ringers group.

-Orchestra is involved in several different activities.
-In recent years, the orchestra has been involved with the STEP Norway Program.
-In the first few months of one school year, the orchestra went to Harry London’s Chocolate Factory, a corn maze, Cedar Point, and the Cleveland Zoo with the Norwegian exchange students.
-They have also gone to the Rock-and-Roll Hall of Fame, Hale Farm and Village, IMAX, and Tower City.
-Last year, the CVCA Orchestra sent a group of students to Bergen, Norway for two weeks to play concerts at amazing places and learn about the Norwegian culture.
-Many of the students skied in the Norwegian mountains and still hold amazing memories of the ferry trip on the beautiful fjords.
+In recent years, the orchestra has been involved with the STEP Norway Program which has included visiting the Harry London’s Chocolate Factory, a corn maze, Cedar Point, and the Cleveland Zoo with the Norwegian exchange students.
+The CVCA Orchestra has also sent a group of students to Bergen, Norway for two weeks to play concerts at amazing places and learn about the Norwegian culture.

 “Music is one of the fairest and most glorious gifts of God, to which Satan is a bitter enemy, for it removes from the heart the weight of sorrow, and the fascination of evil thoughts.” – Martin Luther

 The Choral Department at CVCA is proud to offer five choirs to students in grades 7-12 and one extra-curricular Show Choir.
-We currently have over 210 students participating in the vocal department.
+We currently have over 210 students participating in the Vocal Department.

 Choir Tours and Events